 My Social Media

 Below you'll find a section dedicated to our recent slew of Social Good resources including apps, trends, and several surveys of modern fundraising.
 We've also got all the classics in our Social Media section with resources on how Digg can survive, details on fashion week, and the future of social media journalism.
 Tech & Mobile has iPad apps for Twitter power users, and some guides on Internet Explorer 9.
 Finally, Business reveals details on popular startups, how to pick a great office location, and how to hire a designer.
-29 Essential Social Media Resources You May Have MIssed
+Facebook to Change How You Process Friend Requests.
 On Facebook, you have two options for processing friend requests — confirm or ignore.

 Today, we're learning that Facebook is replacing the "Ignore" button with a "Not Now" button, that when clicked, will place the friend request in a separate section called "Hidden Requests.
 "Inside Facebook was first to report on the new "Not Now" option, and Facebook has since confirmed that it is indeed replacing the current "Ignore" option for all members and will be rolling it out to everyone in the next few days.
 The "Not Now" alternation will change how you process friend requests moving forward.
 You can continue to confirm requests as usual, but if you're not interested in friending a wannabe connection, you'll now need to click the "Not Now" button.
 That action will not ignore the request, but hide it, relegating it instead to a new "Hidden Requests" menu for future processing.
-Facebook to Change How You Process Friend Requests

 Rather than slapping a banner ad on a site, social media campaigns take full advantage of the web's unique properties like interactivity, community-building, and the ability to specialize local offers.
 Making a social media campaign work sometimes requires a certain je ne sais quoi.
 We looked into some successful campaigns from the past year to figure out what they did right and what lessons they can provide.
 We know we left out some brilliant social media campaigns, especially for niche and small-scale markets.
 Social Media: The New Battleground for Politics.